-The MS is not required for the PhD program.
-Funding is not available for MS students and admission to the MS program is rare.
+Funding is not available for MS students.
+The MS is not required for the PhD.
 Please contact us before applying if you think the MS is the best option for you.

-This program generally requires a minimum of two years, and should be taken as Plan A (with thesis), as described in the Graduate School Catalog.
+The Oral Biology MS requires a minimum of two years.
+It is only available as Plan A (with thesis).
 Students complete a minimum of 14 credits in the major, including 4 credits of oral biology topics courses (OBIO 8021-8029).

 Courses for credit in the major may be taken from other disciplines with the approval of the advisor and the Director of Graduate Studies.
 Registration and participation in the oral biology student seminar series (OBIO 8030) is required each semester.
 Students must also complete a minor or related field program (minimum 6 credits) in a related non-clinical discipline.

-The Graduate School Catalog contains detailed information concerning registration, degree requirements, program and thesis registration, and other procedures and deadlines.
-The Director of Graduate Studies and the student’s advisor will assist the student in complying with Graduate School requirements.
-It is the student’s responsibility to meet all Graduate School requirements and deadlines as outlined in the Catalog.
+The Graduate School Catalog and Oral Biology Handbook contains detailed information concerning registration, degree requirements, program and thesis registration, and other procedures and deadlines.
+The Director of Graduate Studies and the student’s advisor will assist the student in complying with policy requirements.
+It is the student’s responsibility to meet all degree requirements and deadlines as outlined in the Catalog and Handbook.

 Selecting an Advisor

 New students will be under the general supervision of the Director of Graduate Studies, or assigned a temporary advisor by the Director of Graduate Studies.
 Students should familiarize themselves as rapidly as possible with faculty members in the Graduate Program in Oral Biology through tutorials, seminars, and informal contacts.
 Students must choose an advisor by the end of the first semester in residence.
-Students may change advisors subsequently, with the advice and consent of the Director of Graduate Studies.
+Students may change advisors in some circumstances, with the advice and consent of the Director of Graduate Studies.
 Selection of an advisor is critically important, since the student and advisor together plan the student’s program of coursework and the thesis research project.
-Research rotations are available with faculty members for those students who wish to become familiar with faculty research to aid in selection of an advisor.
+Research rotations are not recommended.

 Waiver of Core Courses